sachamasry/klepsidra/README.md

     error and issue user error message, or delete recursively
         * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer
+          * Look for good UX examples, as this is likely to become a UX annoyance, more than a saviour of data loss

 * UI improvements
   * Update tag list sorting to case-insensitive alphabetical